1a |

 not visible; color of aboral

-surface usually pale orange or brownish yellow; without an odor like that
+surface usually pale orange or brownish yellow; without an odor like

 of exploded gunpowder, but generally secreting a large amount of nearly